ANSHIKA45545/TravelSathii/README.md

 1. Families overspend due to poor budgeting.
 2. Travelers struggle to balance timing, bookings, and expenses.
 3. Existing platforms focus on booking, not planning smartly.
-SmartTrip solves this by merging travel planning with financial intelligence — creating structured, affordable itineraries powered by AI.
+TravelSathii solves this by merging travel planning with financial intelligence — creating structured, affordable itineraries powered by AI.

 💡 Solution

-SmartTrip acts as a personal AI travel agent that:
+TravelSathii acts as a personal AI travel agent that:

 1. Chats interactively with users to gather info like destination, duration, budget, and number of people.
 2. Searches hotels, flights, guides, and monuments based on budget and preference.